Taruun/Taruun/README.md

 ### Hi there 👋

-My name is Tarun Shelar and I am completing my Bachelor's in Computer Science, moreover I love to create web applications with in Front-End stack.
+My name is Tarun Shelar and I am completing my Bachelor's in Computer Science, moreover I love to create web applications.

 - 🌱 I’m currently learning TypeScript
 - 👯 I’m looking for internship/full-time in Front-End position